Italian ice

 Italian ice is a semi-frozen sweetened treat composed of finely granulated ice and fruit concentrates, juices, or purées, or other natural or artificial food flavorings.

 Italian ice is derived from Italian granita and is in many ways similar to sorbet and snow cones, but differs from American-style sherbet in that it does not contain dairy or egg ingredients.
 The ingredients in Italian ice are mixed, then whipped during the freezing process similar to the process for making ice cream.
 As a group, Italian ice comes in a variety of consistencies from crunchy, to smooth, to slushy.
-In Philadelphia and the Delaware Valley, Italian ice is known as water ice.
+In Philadelphia and its metropolitan area Italian ice is known as water ice.
 In Boston and other places in New England, it is known as slush — not to be confused with a slushie, which is a drink.

 Italian ice was introduced to the United States by Italian immigrants and is derived from the Sicilian granita, a similar and related Italian dessert, with Italian immigrants often selling it in the streets of cities such as New York City and Philadelphia.
 Traditionally lemon-flavored, popular modern choices include cherry, strawberry, and other fruits and confections.